apache/lucenenet/src/Lucene.Net.Analysis.Common/Analysis/Compound/package.md

 #### DictionaryCompoundWordTokenFilter

-The [](xref:Lucene.Net.Analysis.Compound.DictionaryCompoundWordTokenFilter
+The [
-DictionaryCompoundWordTokenFilter) uses a dictionary-only approach to find subwords in a compound word.
+DictionaryCompoundWordTokenFilter](xref:Lucene.Net.Analysis.Compound.DictionaryCompoundWordTokenFilter) uses a dictionary-only approach to find subwords in a compound word.
 It is much slower than the one that uses the hyphenation grammars.
 You can use it as a first start to see if your dictionary is good or not because it is much simpler in design.